Popular Front of India: Forced conversion

 In late 2017, videos from a sting operation of Zainaba AS, president of NWF, showed that she admitted on camera that National Women's Front – the PFI's women's wing – was carrying out mass conversion to Islam at Sathya Sarini.
 Zainaba had earlier been questioned by NIA for her role in conversion of Hadiya/Akhila which was also termed a case of Love Jihad.
 Zaibana retracted her recorded statement and claimed that the allegations were fake.
 Following the sting operation, NIA questioned her for her involvement in the mass conversion.

 On accusations and counter charges

-In 2012, PFI launched a nationwide campaign "Why the Popular Front", detailing the alleged false accusations and attempts by mainstream media and other organisations to tarnish its image.
-The organisation maintains that it strives hard to restore the rights of the depressed and marginalised sections of the Indian society.

-Further, the organisation filed complaints with the Press Council of India against 10 newspapers—both Hindi and English—for their attempts to tarnish the image of the PFI.

-In 2013, in line with the PFI's counter charge, "Coastal Digest" reported that the NIA and the IB denied that they had shared any such information, denying the claims by the media.
+In 2013, in line with the PFI's counter charge, "Coastal Digest" reported that 8the NIA and the IB denied that they had shared any such information, denying the claims by the media.
 This was in response to the 2012 complaints against 10 newspapers.
 In March 2015, Indian intelligence agencies reported that the role of the PFI in the 2011 Mumbai bombings, 2012 Pune bombings and 2013 Hyderabad blasts had been found; claims which were subsequently denied by the PFI.